MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 Given the high cost of the equipment, it is not surprising that people quickly looked for ways to reduce the wasted time.
-The solution generally adopted was the batch system.
+The solution generally adopted was the **batch system**.
 The idea behind it was to collect a tray full of jobs in the input room and then read them onto a magnetic tape using a small (relatively) inexpensive computer, such as the IBM 1401, which was quite good at reading cards, copying tapes, and printing output, but not at all good at numerical calculations.
 Other, much more expensive machines, such as the IBM 7094, were used for the